 The requestor shall bear the cost of producing the record if data compilation, extraction, or programming is needed to fulfill the request.
 A minimum deposit may be required to initiate the programming/extraction work.
 Additional charges for the work may accrue, depending on the length of services.
 The requestor will be notified of any additional fees that SqCWD incurs, and any additional charges beyond the deposit will be due at the time records are released.

 Records Exempt from Public Disclosure

-Certain types of records may be exempt from disclosure including, but not limited to: personnel and medical records, preliminary drafts not retained by SqCWD in the ordinary course of business, attorney-client communications, records pertaining to pending litigation, real estate appraisals and evaluations made relative to pending acquisition of property, information regarding individual services that, if released, would violate customer privacy (e.g. location of service, usage history, payment records, etc.), proprietary software or water system design information (e.g. Geographic Information Systems, computer models, engineering documents, location of water facilities, etc.).
+Certain types of records may be exempt from disclosure, including, but not limited to: personnel and medical records, preliminary drafts not retained by SqCWD in the ordinary course of business, attorney-client communications, records pertaining to pending litigation, real estate appraisals and evaluations made relative to the pending acquisition of property, information regarding individual services that, if released, would violate customer privacy (e.g., location of service, usage history, payment records, etc.), proprietary software or water system design information (e.g., Geographic Information Systems, computer models, engineering documents, location of water facilities, etc.).